Date: Jun. 26, 2018–Jun. 28, 2018

 Note: 2nd Instructor may be substituted based on availability.

-Included in the fee are all course materials (Bootcamp Workbook, The Relativity of Continuous Improvement book by Dr. Blache), snacks & refreshments, lunch on days 2, 3 & 4, and one networking dinner.
+Included in the fee are all course materials (Bootcamp Workbook, The Relativity of Continuous Improvement book by Dr. Blache), snacks, refreshments and lunch.